AELE LAW LIBRARY OF CASE SUMMARIES:

 protected liberty interest in being housed in a particular facility, and

-to a high security prison and placement in administrative confinement there,
+high security prison and placement in administrative confinement there, even if

-civil rights action concerning whether prison officials violated his First
+rights action concerning whether prison officials violated his First Amendment

-Amendment rights by restricting his access to the press.
-The case presented
+rights by restricting his access to the press.
+The case presented genuine

-genuine issues of whether the restrictions were based on his death-row
+issues of whether the restrictions were based on his death-row status and a

-status and a desire to suppress his views, rather than to serve legitimate
+desire to suppress his views, rather than to serve legitimate penological

-penological interests, and whether prison officials imposed the restrictions
+interests, and whether prison officials imposed the restrictions in a content

-he would be housed in any particular correctional facility and was therefore
+would be housed in any particular correctional facility and was therefore not

 Johnson-Bey v.
 Ray, No. 01-3382, 38 Fed.
 Appx.
 507 (10th Cir.
 2002).
 [N/R]